US claim of state secrets privilege in Kilmar Abrego Garcia case is 'inadequate,' judge says

 GREENBELT, Md. — (AP) — A federal judge told the Trump administration Friday that its explanation for invoking the state secrets privilege in the Kilmar Abrego Garcia case is inadequate, describing the government's reasoning for withholding information as "take my word for it."

-Trump administration attorneys have argued that releasing details in open court — or even to the judge in private – about its efforts to return Abrego Garcia to the United States would jeopardize national security.
+Trump administration attorneys have argued that releasing details in open court — or even to the judge in private – about returning Abrego Garcia to the United States would jeopardize national security.
+For example, they said it would reveal confidential negotiations with foreign countries.

-But U.S. District Judge Paula Xinis in Maryland said she was at a loss for how she can independently determine the nature of the government’s concerns with the information it provided.
+But U.S. District Judge Paula Xinis in Maryland said she was at a loss for how she could independently determine the nature of the government’s concerns with the information it provided.

 “There’s simply no details," she said.
 "This is basically ‘take my word for it.’”

-Abrego Garcia's lawyers contend the administration hasn't shown "the slightest effort" toward retrieving him after his mistaken deportation.
-And they point to President Donald Trump's interview last month with ABC News, in which he said he could bring Abrego Garcia back but won't.
+The focus of Friday's hearing was primarily on the Trump administration's desire to invoke the state secrets privilege, a legal doctrine that is more often used in cases involving the military and spy agencies.
+But how Xinis ultimately rules could impact the central question looming over the case: Has the Trump administration followed her order to bring back Abrego Garcia?

-“Even as the Government speaks freely about Abrego Garcia in public, in this litigation it insists on secrecy,” Abrego Garcia’s lawyers wrote to the court.
+Abrego Garcia's attorneys argued that the Trump administration has done nothing to return the Maryland construction worker.
+They say the government is invoking the privilege to hide behind the misconduct of mistakenly deporting him to El Salvador and refusing to bring him back.

-The focus of Friday's hearing is a legal doctrine that is more often used in cases involving the military and spy agencies.
-Xinis's ruling could impact the central question looming over the case: Has the Trump administration followed her order to bring back Abrego Garcia?
+“The government is delaying for delay’s sake at the expense of someone who was wrongly removed from this country,” said Andrew Rossman, an attorney for Abrego Garcia.

 Abrego Garcia's American wife sued, and Xinis ordered his return on April 4.
 The Supreme Court ruled on April 10 that the administration must work to bring him back.

-Xinis later lambasted the administration for failing to explain what it has done to retrieve him and instructed the government to prove it was following her order.
+Xinis later lambasted the administration for failing to explain what it has done to retrieve him and instructed the government to provide documents and testimony showing what it has done, if anything, to comply.
 The Trump administration appealed, but the appeals court backed Xinis in a blistering order.

 The debate over state secrets privilege is the latest development in the case.